FHA Investor Overlays Versus HUD Agency Mortgage Guidelines

 FHA Lender Overlays On Debt To Income Ratios

-Another major reason why many FHA mortgage loan borrowers do not qualify is due to high debt to income ratios.
-FHA Guidelines On Debt To Income Ratios for 2016 is capped at 43% DTI if the FHA borrower has credit scores below 620 FICO credit scores and the debt to income ratio requirements increases to 56.9% DTI back end and 46.9% DTI front end if the FHA mortgage loan borrower has credit scores of 620 FICO or higher.
-However, most FHA approved mortgage lenders do have FHA Overlays on debt to income ratios and may cap the debt to income ratios at 45%.
-Some FHA approved mortgage lenders will go high as 50% debt to income ratios on the back end.
-If you are told that you do not qualify for a FHA Loan due to the mortgage lender overlays on debt to income ratios, please contact me at 262-716-8151 or email me at email@example.com.
-I have no Investor Overlays on FHA Loans and will just go by the minimum FHA Guidelines On Debt To Income Ratio Requirements.
+Another major reason why many borrowers do not qualify for FHA Loans is due to high debt to income ratios.
+FHA Guidelines On Debt To Income Ratios for 2019 is capped at 43% DTI if borrowers have credit scores below 620 FICO.
+The debt to income ratio requirements increases to 56.9% DTI back end and 46.9% DTI front end if the borrower has credit scores of 620 FICO or higher.
+However, most lenders do have Overlays on debt to income ratios and may cap the debt to income ratios at 45%.
+Some lenders will go high as 50% debt to income ratios on the back end.
+If you are told that you do not qualify for an FHA Loan due lender overlays on debt to income ratios, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email me at firstname.lastname@example.org.
+Gustan Cho Associates at Loan Cabin Inc. are direct lenders with no Investor Overlays on FHA Loans.
+We just go by the minimum FHA Guidelines On Debt To Income Ratio Requirements.